 Some web pages may contain links to web pages created by sources outside the university.
 The existence of these links does not suggest that the university approves or endorses the content of these web pages.

-Marketing Communications and University Relations is responsible for the design and maintenance of the University of South Dakota homepage and primary webpages, but is not responsible for the timeliness or completeness of the information provided by other departments, individuals, or schools.
-If you have any general questions, comments, or concerns about the University of South Dakota webpages, please send an email to firstname.lastname@example.org.
+Marketing Communications & University Relations is responsible for the design and maintenance of the University of South Dakota homepage and primary web pages, but is not responsible for the timeliness or completeness of the information provided by other departments, individuals or schools.
+If you have any general questions, comments, or concerns about the University of South Dakota web pages, please send an email to firstname.lastname@example.org.

 By submitting content to any of the University of South Dakota's social media sites, users understand and acknowledge that the information is available to the public and may be used for promotional purposes.
-Users who do not wish to have information they have made published, copied and/or reprinted, should not post on the social media sites.
+Users who do not wish to have information they have made published, copied and/or reprinted, should not post on social media sites.

-The University of South Dakota shall offer equal opportunities in employment and for access to and participation in educational, extension and other institutional services to all persons qualified by academic preparation, experience, and ability for the various levels of employment or academic program or other institutional service, without discrimination based on sex (including gender, pregnancy, sexual orientation, and gender identity), race, color, creed, national origin, ancestry, citizenship, gender, gender identification, transgender, sexual orientation, religion, age, disability, genetic information or veteran status or on any other status that may become protected under law against discrimination.
+The University of South Dakota shall offer equal opportunities in employment and for access to and participation in educational, extension and other institutional services to all persons qualified by academic preparation, experience and ability for the various levels of employment or academic program or other institutional service, without discrimination based on sex (including gender, pregnancy, sexual orientation, and gender identity), race, color, creed, national origin, ancestry, citizenship, gender, gender identification, transgender, sexual orientation, religion, age, disability, genetic information or veteran status or on any other status that may become protected under law against discrimination.
 If you have questions or concerns, please contact Human Resources, Office of Equal Opportunity.
 Title IX of the U.S Education Amendments of 1972 (“Title IX”) is a federal civil rights law that prohibits discrimination on the basis of sex in education programs and activities.
 Under Title IX, discrimination on the basis of sex can also include sexual harassment, sexual assault, sexual violence, stalking and sexual coercion.
 For more information or to report a violation, visit the Human Resources website, Title IX.